thelittlewonder/Blockchain-and-Cryptocurrencies/README.md

 - Hard forks is a permanent divergence in the the block chain, commonly occurs when non-upgraded nodes can’t validate blocks created by upgraded nodes that follow newer consensus rules.

 - Soft forks is a temporary divergence in the block chain caused by non-upgraded nodes not following new consensus rules

+## The DAO
+- Smart Contract: Immutable, Perpetual on a Runtime Environment.
+Will do whatever it is bound to, no need of interference from other party.
+- DAO : Decentralised Autonomous Organisation.
+Decentralised Kickstarter.
+- Receive DAO Tokens for sending ether which could be used for voting on the ideas.
+- As a result of the dispute, the network split in two.
+Ethereum (the subject of this article) continued on the forked blockchain, while Ethereum Classic continued on the original blockchain.